 \section{Introduction}

-{\arabic{thm}} A central problem in topology is to classify spaces by equivalent relations such as homeomorphism or homotopy equivalence.
+{\arabic{thm}} A central problem in topology is to classify spaces by equivalent relations such as a homeomorphism or a homotopy equivalence.
 The \emph{cohomological rigidity problem} for manifolds asks whether two manifolds are homeomorphic (or even diffeomorphic) or not if their cohomology rings are isomorphic as graded rings.
-Although answering this question is very difficult even for the simplest case: spheres, and the answer is no in general cases, if we put further conditions on one or both manifolds we can exploit this additional structure in order to show that the desired homeomorphism or diffeomorphism must exist.
+Although answering this question is very difficult even for the simplest case: spheres, and the answer is no in the general case, if we put further conditions on one or both manifolds we can exploit this additional structure in order to show that the desired homeomorphism or diffeomorphism must exist.

 In this paper, we study the cohomological rigidity problem for two families of manifolds with torus actions: moment-angle manifolds and topological toric manifolds.
-They play key roles in the emerging field of toric topology, which has many connections with algebraic geometry, commutative algebra and combinatorics, etc. \cite{MS08} and \cite{CMS11} are good references for related results and problems.
+They play key roles in the emerging field of toric topology, which has rich connections with algebraic and symplectic geometry, commutative algebra and combinatorics. \cite{MS08} and \cite{CMS11} are good references for related results and problems about their cohomological rigidity.

-Associated with every finite simplicial complex $K$, there is a CW-complex $\ZZ_K$, called a \emph{moment-angle complex}, whose topology is determined by the combinatorial type of $K$ (see subsection \ref{subsec:m-a complex}); if $K$ is a triangulation of a sphere or more generally a generalized homology sphere, $\ZZ_K$ is a compact manifold, called a \emph{moment-angle manifold}.
+Associated with every finite simplicial complex $K$, there is a CW-complex $\ZZ_K$, called a \emph{moment-angle complex}, whose topology is determined by the combinatorial type of $K$ (see Section \ref{subsec:m-a complex}); if $K$ is a triangulation of a sphere or more generally a homology sphere, $\ZZ_K$ is a compact manifold, called a \emph{moment-angle manifold}.
 In particular, if $K$ is a polytopal sphere, or more generally the underlying sphere of a complete simplicial fan, then $\ZZ_K$ admits a smooth structure.

 Suppose $K$ has $m$ vertices and $\kk[m]=\kk[x_1,\dots,x_m]$ ($\deg x_i=2$) is the polynomial algebra over a commutative ring $\kk$.
-Let $\kk[K]$ be the \emph{face ring} of $K$ (see Definition \ref{def:face ring}).
-Then the cohomology ring of the moment-angle complex $\ZZ_K$ can be calculated as follows. \begin{thm}[{\cite[Theorem 4.5.4]{BP15}}] The following isomorphism of algebras holds:
+Let $\kk[K]$ be the \emph{face ring} of $K$.
+Then the cohomology ring of the moment-angle complex $\ZZ_K$ can be calculated as follows. \begin{thm}[{{\cite[Proposition 4.5.5]{BP15}}}] The following isomorphism of algebras holds:

 \end{thm}